SWITRS: Car Crashes After Daylight Saving Time

 - The weeks after the time change have similar daylight hours to the week of the time change.

 The violin plots below show the distribution of these ratios from the years 2001 to 2016.
-A value greater than 1 means that there are more accidents during the week when DST starts than two weeks after.
+A value greater than 1 means that there are more crashes during the week when DST starts than two weeks after.

 So the “chi-by-eye” plot is suggestive, but I can quantify whether the results are significant using a two-tailed paired t-test.
 This is the method Varughese & Allen use.
 Doing so gives the following results.

-So daylight savings time causes more accidents, but those of us in California might be in luck!
+So daylight savings time causes more crashes, but those of us in California might be in luck!
 State Assembly member Kansen Chu has introduced a bill to finally do away with DST!
 Hopefully it will pass and let us all get that hour of sleep we deserve.

 Updated : I have rewritten part of this article to make my methodology clearer and add a t-test.
 The changes can be found in git; the first set and the second set.